anandjanki/thoughtart/content/courses/add-math/series/sequences-and-series/index.md

 [^butterflies]: Photo details [here](https://commons.wikimedia.org/wiki/File:Dirce_Beauty_Colobura_dirce.jpg) / CC BY-SA 2.5
 [^zebra]: Photo details [here](https://commons.wikimedia.org/wiki/File:Equus_grevyi_(aka).jpg) / CC BY-SA 2.5

 Spirals have been studied with much interest, and they show up in expected places like the sea shells[^seashell] on the left, and unexpected places like the cabbage[^cabbage] on the right.
-It is strangely ironic that the sea shells are so much rarer in day to day life, whereas the cabbage would be part of our meals almost once a weeki, and yet the spiral goes unnoticed!
+It is strangely ironic that the sea shells are so much rarer in day to day life, whereas the cabbage would be part of our meals almost once a week, and yet the spiral goes unnoticed!

 {{< columns >}}
 {{< figure src="images/635px-NautilusCutawayLogarithmicSpiral.jpg" class="figs" title="Nautilus Spiral" >}}